Chamaecyparis pisifera: Name

-The Latin specific epithet pisifera, “pea-bearing”, refers to the small round green cones.
+The Latin specific epithet pisifera, "pea-bearing", refers to the small round green cones.

 Uses

 Timber

 It is grown for its timber in Japan, where it is used as a material for building palaces, temples, shrines and baths, and making coffins, though less valued than the timber of C. obtusa.
-The wood is lemon-scented and light-colored with a rich, straight grain, and is rot resistant.
+The wood is lemon-scented and light-coloured with a rich, straight grain, and is rot resistant.

 Ornamental

-It is also a popular ornamental tree in parks and gardens, both in Japan and elsewhere in temperate climates including western Europe and parts of North America.
+It is also a popular ornamental tree in parks and gardens, both in Japan and elsewhere in temperate climates including western and central Europe and parts of North America.
 A large number of cultivars have been selected for garden planting, including dwarf forms, forms with yellow or blue-green leaves, and forms retaining the juvenile needle-like foliage; particularly popular juvenile foliage cultivars include 'Plumosa', 'Squarrosa' and 'Boulevard'.

-In cultivation in the UK the following have gained the Royal Horticultural Society’s Award of Garden Merit (confirmed 2017):
+In cultivation in the UK the following have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017):